 Apparently no one thought this young boy could possibly be God's choice.
 But YHVH often turns things upside down.
 It is a common theme in the TaNaKh that Ha'Shem often uses the least likely to accomplish His purposes.
-When twins were born to Rebekah, it was the older that would serve the younger (see the commentary on Genesis Gm - Two Nations, One Womb).
+When twins were born to Rebekah, it was the older that would serve the younger (see Genesis Gm - Two Nations, One Womb).
 Among the sons of Jacob, Reuben was older and Judah was stronger.
-But it was Joseph who acquired the right of the firstborn (First Chronicles 5:1-2).
+But it was Joseph who acquired the right of the firstborn (1 Chron 5:1-2).
 This, the firstborn is often displaced by a younger sibling, as with Abel and Cain, Isaac and Ishmael, Jacob and Esau.
 Likewise in the stories of Ephraim and Manasseh, Moses and Aaron, Solomon and Adonijah, it is regularly the younger who rises to prominence in the LORD's economy.
 In addition, it is not only the youngest but often the weakest whom ADONAI chooses to use.
-God's salvation can come in the form of an infant (see the commentary on Isaiah Ly - The Death of the Suffering Servant).
+God's salvation can come in the form of an infant (see Isaiah Cb - The LORD Himself Will Give You a Sign), or a suffering servant (see Isaiah Iy - The Death of the Suffering Servant).

 So Jesse sent for him and had him brought in.
 Once summoned, however, YHVH quickly confirmed His choice: With ruddy cheeks, red hair, and beautiful eyes, he was handsome in appearance.
 Then ADONAI said: Stand up and anoint him, he's the one.
-So Samuel took the horn of oil and anointed David (Hebrew: beloved) in the presence of his brothers, and from that day forward the Ruach Ha'Kodesh rushed upon him with power (First Samuel 16:12-13a).
+So Samuel took the horn of oil and anointed David (Hebrew: beloved) in the presence of his brothers, and from that day forward the Ruach Ha'Kodesh rushed upon him with power (16:12-13a).
 But at the same time the Spirit departed from Sha'ul.
 Isra'el would never be the same again.
-The anointing was not a public event, that would happen much later (see Cm - David Anointed King Over All

-Isra'el), but it was a sacred act binding YHVH to this new vision of the Kingdom.
+The anointing was not a public event, that would happen much later (see the Life of David Cm - David Anointed King Over Isra'el), but it was a sacred act binding YHVH to this new vision of the Kingdom.

-Samuel must have been moved to sing with Simeon: Now, ADONAI, as You have promised in Isaiah, You may now dismiss Your servant in peace.
-For my eyes have seen Your salvation (Luke 2:29-30; Isaiah 40:5).
+Samuel must have been moved to sing with Simeon, "Now, ADONAI, as You have promised in Isaiah, You may now dismiss Your servant in peace.
+For my eyes have seen Your salvation" (Luke 2:29-30; Isaiah 40:5).
 Simeon was not speaking English but in Hebrew.
 The Hebrew word for salvation is Yeshuah; the Hebrew word for Jesus is almost the same, Yeshua.
 Both come from the same Hebrew root yasha, which means to save.
 The only difference is the final letter "h" which is silent.
 Therefore, in Hebrew the word salvation and the word Jesus sound the same.
-In a real way, what he said was not only my eyes have seen Your salvation, but also, my eyes have seen Your Yeshua that You have prepared in the sight of all nations, a light for revelation to the Gentiles, and for the glory of Your people Isra'el (the commentary on The Life of Christ Au - Jesus Presented in the Temple).
+In a real way, what he said was not only my eyes have seen Your salvation, but also, my eyes have seen Your Yeshua that You have prepared in the sight of all nations, a light for revelation to the Gentiles, and for the glory of Your people Isra'el (see The Life of Christ Au - Jesus Dedicated in the Temple).